Howie Mandel: Television and film career

 Mandel's signature stunt as a stand-up comedian (besides his Bobby alter ego) was stretching a latex glove over his head, inflating it with his nostrils, and filling it until it suddenly propelled itself off his head.
 That trick also lent itself to the title and cover photo of his comedy album Fits Like a Glove (1986).
 He eventually gave up the routine under doctor's orders after being diagnosed with a perforated sinus.
-However, in a cameo role as himself on My Name is Earl, he did the routine.
+However, in a cameo role as himself on My Name Is Earl, he did the routine.
 He guest-starred in two episodes of Monk ("Mr. Monk Joins a Cult" and "Mr. Monk's 100th Case").

 Additional appearances

 Mandel is known for his frequent appearances as a comedian and for his hidden camera segments on The Tonight Show with Jay Leno.
 He has appeared in many television commercials for Boston Pizza as their hired spokesperson.
 In April 2004, he appeared as number 82 on Comedy Central's list of the 100 greatest stand-up comedians of all time.
-In October 2005, he was named to be the host of the US version of Deal or No Deal, which debuted on December 19, 2005, on NBC, and became a popular program in early 2006.
+In October 2005, he was named to be the host of the American version of Deal or No Deal, which debuted on December 19, 2005, on NBC, and became a popular program in early 2006.
 Mandel also hosts Deal or No Deal Canada; originating from Toronto, Deal or No Deal Canada debuted in January 2007 on Global, which made him one of the few game show hosts (Weakest Link's Anne Robinson, The Chair's John McEnroe, Pyramid's Donny Osmond, The Singing Bee's Joey Fatone, and Minute to Win It's Darren McMullen being others) to host both a domestic and an international version of the same game show.
 Mandel joins Alex Trebek, Jim Perry, and Geoff Edwards on the list of game show hosts who emceed one game show simultaneously in Canada and the United States.

 In 2007, Mandel made an appearance in an episode of Sesame Street's 38th season.
-That same year, he was parodied on the show as Howie Eatswell, the Muppet host of Sesame's game show segment "Meal or No Meal."
-Mandel has hosted the DVD game version of Deal or No Deal, "Fact or Crap Beat Da Bomb" and "Would You Rather" for Imagination Games.

-Mandel had a cameo appearance as himself on the NBC show My Name is Earl in the episode where Earl's roommates robbed an Indian casino at which Mandel was performing.
+Also in 2007, he was parodied on the show as Howie Eats well, the Muppet host of Sesame's game show segment "Meal or No Meal".
+Mandel has hosted the DVD game version of Deal or No Deal, "Fact or Crap Beat Da Bomb", and "Would You Rather" for Imagination Games.
+Mandel had a cameo appearance as himself on the NBC show My Name Is Earl in the episode where Earl's roommates robbed an Indian casino at which Mandel was performing.
 While stealing money, they also kidnapped Mandel.
 In the episode, Mandel performed his old routine of inflating a rubber glove over his head with his nostrils.